 - An advantage of Bitwarden-encrypted files is that they are convenient to generate and store, so if you ever had to purge your vault and restore the contents back again (e.g., if you accidentally duplicated all 600 items in your vault!) then you could deliberately wipe the vault and quickly restore your contents from your Bitwarden-encrypted JSON backup file.

-Password-encrypted export (Bitwarden CLI only) – although this is the least convenient export format, it is also the most powerful.
-Using the Bitwarden Command Line Interface (CLI) in a terminal window, you can manually export your files using a strong encryption system in which you choose the password.
+Password-encrypted export (Bitwarden CLI only) – although this might be the least convenient export format, it is also the most powerful.
+Using the web vault interface or the Bitwarden Command Line Interface (CLI) in a terminal window, you can manually export your files using a strong encryption system in which you choose the password.

-- Because this encryption system is not tied to your Bitwarden account, but just a password of your choice, these files are the best format for backing up your vault contents.
+- Because this encryption system does not depend on your Bitwarden account and current encryption key, but just a password of your choice, this export method may be the best format for backing up your vault contents.

 File attachments are a premium feature of Bitwarden that allows you to upload photos, images, sensitive documents, certificate files, etc. into your vault for safe storage.
 However, none of the Bitwarden export methods mentioned above are able to backup your file attachments.
 So, another method must be used.